ShiroTohu/config/README.md

 ## ROG Zephyrus GA502DU
-This is the laptop that I use... it's alright, just wish the battery didn't die on me so often haha.
+This is the laptop that I use... it's alright, just wish the battery didn't die on me so often.

 - https://ubuntuforums.org/showthread.php?t=2440670
 - https://github.com/gortbrown/ga502-ubuntu